 While the last and fourth part on critical thinking in the MCAT checks the candidate’s ability to analyze and comprehend what they read, the first three parts aim to assess the candidate’s scientific expertise in organic chemistry, biochemistry, genetics, psychology, physics, and sociology.
 For those who wonder how many questions are on the MCAT, the answer is 230 in all.

-The table below is a break-up of the MCAT, its sections, what each section tests, and the number of questions and allotted time for each of them:
+The table below is a break-up of the format of mcat, its sections, what each section tests, and the number of questions and allotted time for each of them:

 Section | Test Parameters | No. of Questions | Allotted Time |